In this lab, we will build our skills with Python sequences by

 is through the Terminal.
 In the Terminal in your lab03

-directory, type git status
+directory, type git status:

-It should show your changes (probably in green) that have not been committed, and files (probably in red, if any), that have not been added.
+git statusIt should show your changes (probably in green) that have not been committed, and files (probably in red, if any), that have not been added.
 If you have successfully committed and pushed all your work, it should say so.

-file and enter the names
+Please edit the README.md file and enter the names

-of any appropriate students on the Collaboration
+of any appropriate students on the Collaboration line.
+Add,

 commit, and push this change.

-Near the bottom of the README.md
+Near the bottom of the README.md, there is a

 breakdown of the grading expectations that will form the basis of your